How can someone tell if their Garage is suitable for conversion?

 If a contractor won’t provide a guarantee of their work, this is a red

 flag.
 Your contractor should be able to guarantee their work, and be willing to redo reasonable work requests without charging you any extra money.
-A good contractor values long-term relationships with clients, so will often offer a two-year warranty on the
+A good contractor values long-term relationships with clients, so will often offer a 10-year warranty on the

 We have Public liability Insurance covering our Works